 As you know, we are off and heading to Strasbourg on our boat, Virus.
-I threw everything from our home freezer into the ice chest in hopes to rejuvenate it on the boat into something beyond amazing.
+I threw everything from our home freezer into the ice chest in hopes of rejuvenating it on the boat into something beyond amazing.
 One of the labeled packages was pulled chicken from my lovely air-fried whole chicken we had enjoyed a few weeks ago.
-Since my freezer on board is the size of a shoebox I had to make some hasty decisions and decided to leave the cooked chicken to further thaw in the small fridge and continue freezing the other surprise leftovers in the freezer.
+Since my freezer on board is the size of a shoebox, I had to make some hasty decisions and decided to leave the cooked chicken to further thaw in the small fridge and continue freezing the other surprise leftovers in the freezer.

 I saved the right thing!
 The weather has been cool and cloudy and just right for a warm bowl of soup.
-In addition, I had planted my herb garden just before we took off as well so I was ready for anything!
+I had also planted my herb garden just before we took off as well, so I was ready for anything!

-If you’re not feeling up to speed lately just look at the picture and you’ll be feeling you’re oats again.
-This soup is so delicious I even ate it for breakfast…light and lemony but with a touch of lavender.
+If you’re not feeling up to speed lately, just look at the picture, and you’ll be feeling you’re oats again.
+This soup is so delicious I even ate it for breakfast…light and lemony but with a lavender touch.
 Just amazing.

 Here are a few options for the recipe below:

 - Broth: 4-6 cups of homemade/ organic store-bought chicken bone broth OR, use fresh bone chicken and stir fry with 2 tablespoons of ghee or avocado oil until browned.
-Add 4-6 cups water to create a broth OR, as I did, I thaw the precooked pulled chicken in ghee and browned it up a bite then added 4-5 cups of water.
+Add 4-6 cups water to create a broth OR, as I did, I thaw the precooked pulled chicken in ghee and brown it up a bite, then added 4-5 cups of water.

 - Chicken: precooked from the store, leftovers from dinner the night before or from the grill, OR stir fry some fresh diced boneless chicken.

-- Brown Rice: I used born rice but you can always use gluten-free pasta, cauliflower rice, diced potatoes, or nothing!
-I usually add the rice the last 30 minutes so it doesn’t absorb all the broth.
+- Brown Rice: I used born rice, but you can always use gluten-free pasta, cauliflower rice, diced potatoes, or nothing!
+I usually add the rice in the last 30 minutes, so it doesn’t absorb all the broth.
 The same with the pasta if using.